joseph-garni/imc-prosperity-3/README.md

 MIT

 ---
-*Created by Joseph Garni for the IMC Prosperity 3 Trading Competition*
+*Created by Joseph Garni and Arslan Batyrov for the IMC Prosperity 3 Trading Competition*